B-head/resource_autoplace_kaizen/readme.md

     * Value of level 2, outside the starting area, but placed in the radar scan range.
     * By increasing the level further, can place the first patch further away.
     * Value of nil, although it is placed anywhere, there is no guarantee of the first patch position.
+    * Value of true, This is the same as level 1.
+    * Value of false, Placed outside the starting area, there is no guarantee of the first patch position.
 * starting_richness (default: 1)
     * The amount of resources for patches first placed.
 * regular_richness (default: 1)